-Work will shortly be underway on the new IMS-Tetsuya Nakamura Building, home to the new Institute of Developmental and Regenerative Medicine at Old Road Campus.
+Work is underway on the new IMS-Tetsuya Nakamura Building, home to the new Institute of Developmental and Regenerative Medicine at Old Road Campus.
 This £35m centre, which is set to open in the summer of 2021, will bring together 220 leading researchers from Oxford and across the globe.
 Their collaboration will enable them to understand the cellular and molecular control of normal human development and to harness this knowledge for the design of novel therapies that correct birth defects and repair adult organs.

 McLaughlin and Harvey Building and Civil Engineers will be undertaking the IDRM construction, they are programmed to start on site in February and construction is for a period of 18 months.